Phases of $\mathcal{N}=1$ Quivers in $2+1$ Dimensions: Review of previous results

-and consistency requires that $k_2=k_1\ \text{mod}\ N$.
-We note that while in general time reversal transformation maps a TQFT to a different TQFT, there are some which turn out to be $T$-invariant, with an example given by $U(N)_{N,2N}$ theories.
-It thus happens that different Chern-Simons theories may in fact describe the same TQFT.
-An important example of this phenomenon, used in what follows, is given by Level-Rank duality (see \cite{Hsin:2016blu} for a modern discussion).
-The dual pair relevant for us is
+There are two important facts about Chern-Simons TQFTs to be mentioned.
+First, it happens sometimes that different Chern-Simons theories may in fact describe the same TQFT.
+An important example of this phenomenon, used in what follows, is given by Level-Rank duality (see \cite{Hsin:2016blu} for a modern discussion):

+Second, we note that while in general time reversal transformation maps a TQFT to a different TQFT, there are some which turn out to be $T$-invariant.
+The duality \eqref{LevelRankUU} implies that $U(N)_{N,2N}$ is of this kind.